jaz303/classkit/README.md

 How I make classes.
 Sometimes.

-Call `Base.extend`, passing a callback function that returns a class descriptor.
-A class descriptor is an array whose first element is the class constructor and sucessive values are interpreted as pairs of feature names/parameters.
+Call `Base.extend`, passing a callback function that returns a class descriptor, an array whose first element is the class constructor and whose successive values are interpreted as pairs of feature names/parameters.

 ## Simple Usage